evolvingstuff/vdw2/content/posts/osteosarcopenia-45x-more-likely-if-low-vitamin-d.md

 ---

- **<span style="color:orange;">Osteosarcopenia</span> is a syndrome that occurs when someone has both osteoporosis and sarcopenia.%%%Osteoporosis is characterized by low bone mass and bone tissue deterioration. %%%Sarcopenia  is characterized by a loss of muscle mass, strength, and function.**
+ **<span style="color:orange;">Osteosarcopenia</span> is a syndrome that occurs when someone has both osteoporosis and sarcopenia.Osteoporosis is characterized by low bone mass and bone tissue deterioration.
+Sarcopenia  is characterized by a loss of muscle mass, strength, and function.**

 <!-- {maketoc Title=""} -->